 How tax credits work

 The amount donated is deducted from the amount of taxed owed.
 CRA allows you to delay claiming up to five years in which you donated.
 This means you can accumulate all your donated tax receipts with the five year period to claim tax credits.
+Click here for CRA Charitable Donations and Gifts form to complete.

 Last year take advantage of “Super Credit”